Jonas Collins

 Album Cover Redesign

 This graphics based project involved creating an alternate design for a music album of my choice.
-I decided to redo Jason Isbell's Southeastern, a beautiful and complex mix of Americana, rock and folk about finding sobriety, falling in love, and confronting death.
+I decided to redo Jason Isbell's Southeastern, a beautiful and compilation about finding sobriety, falling in love, and confronting death.
 I spent a lot of time grappling with how to visually represent these intricate themes.
 I settled on a less is more approach, depicting a magnolia flower growing out of a bottle of Jack Daniel's whiskey.
-This is tied into Isbell's prior habit of drinking whiskey during shows as well as the lyric in Cover Me Up "'till someone needs medical help or the magnolia's bloom," perhaps suggesting that he would have died had he not gone to rehab.
+This is tied into Isbell's prior habit of drinking whiskey during shows as well as the lyric in Cover Me Up "'till someone needs medical help or the magnolia's bloom," in which magnolia flowers may represent the flowers placed on the casket Isbell would have ended up in had he not committed to rehab.
 I've interpreted this visual as a symbol of duality and hope, representing how something beautiful can come out of an ugly past.
 Alternatively, it could be viewed as appearing healthy on the outside despite that image being supported by maladaptive behaviors.
 I like that this cover is ambiguous enough to be interpreted in many different ways, allowing it to be impactful to individual experiences just like the music it illustrates.

 Chocolate Wraper